borgbackup/borg/docs/deployment/pull-backup.rst

 Opening a SSH connection from the *borg-server* to the *borg-client* with reverse port forwarding can do this for us::

-   borg-server:~$ ssh -R /run/borg/reponame.sock:/run/borg/reponame.sock borg-client
+   borg-server:~$ ssh -R /run/borg/reponame.sock:/run/borg/reponame.sock borgc@borg-client

 .. note::